Mercury-Language/mercury/README.md

 in other README files in the source code repository, and in the [documentation](http://www.mercurylang.org/documentation/documentation.html).

-Small sample programs written in Mercury can be found in the [samples](samples) directory of the source code repository.
+Small sample programs written in Mercury can be found in the [samples](samples) and [extras](extras) directories of the source code repository.

 ## README files

-The Mercury compiler has a number of different [backends](http://www.mercurylang.org/about/backends.html) and works on different operating systems.
+The Mercury compiler has two different [backends](http://www.mercurylang.org/about/backends.html) and works on different operating systems.
 Specific information is contained in individual README files:

   * [Bootstrapping](README.bootstrap) discusses how to get Mercury installed.

-    This is important as the Mercury compiler is written in Mercury.
+    This is important, as the Mercury compiler is written in Mercury.

   * C Low-level backend